Title: Bus Driver

 - Ability to read and understand maps and timetables, which includes determining directions and following a mapped-out route and/or utilizing applications such as Google Maps

 - Good oral expression, reading and writing abilities

 - Bilingual proficiency (Spanish and English).
 Read, write, and speak at basic level with other staff and participants so that staff members can be involved in organizational prioritization of linguistic justice and understand the unique qualities and needs of our community.

-- Must be at least twenty-one (21) years of age
+- Must be at least nineteen (19) years of age

 - Not more than five (5) points assessed against motor vehicle record (MVR) in the past two (2) years and not more than ten(10) points on a seven-year record as well as possessing a continually valid driver’s license for the past two (2) years